Deathnetworks/Trinity/README.md

 # Trinity

 ### Changelog 1.8.20

+* Changed description of "Trash All Rares" to "Sell/Salvage all rares" - hopefully this makes more sense now

+* Added Marquise and Imperial Gem pickup options

+* Fixed log noise when blood shards are dropped

+* Wizard: Meteor with Arcane dynamo given higher priority

+* Wizard: Meteor without Arcane dynamo is back to normal

+* Wizard: Slow Time will be cast on distant ranged targets if no close-range targets are near

+* Monk Mantras have lower priority (moved Lashing Tail Kick and Dashing Strike higher).
+"Disable Mantra Spam" button works again

+* Added Option in Items > Scoring/Townrun for "Open Horadric Cache" and "Free Bag Slots for TownRun in Town"

+* Wizard Disintegrate: Entropy now used slightly closer range

+* Crusader Blessed Shield added as last-fall back optional with no-wrath requirement

+* Horadric Cache is now used by name, not by GameBalanceID

+* TrinityExploreDungeon will fall back into safe-mode of 25/0.01 if the current box size/tolerance can only produce a single navigable node

+* DemonHunter Vengeance should work now

+* Trinity should now pickup Blood Sharts ("HoradricRelic")

+* Refactored native object access slightly

+* Fixed Monk Mantra of Evasion re-cast

+* Trinity will now open Horadric Cache's while in town

+* Bounty Objective Bosses now get higher priority and max range

+* Wizard Archon can now be cast when off cooldown

+* Added some Bounty related functions (GetBountyType, GetBountyAct)

 * WitchDoctor Spirit Barrage has lower priority

 * Wizard Arcane Orb distanced slightly reduced to 35f